Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: The principal chiral field model in the large volume

 which quantizes the momenta of the physical particles.
 The asymptotic spectrum is then given by

-where \(\theta_j\) are solutions to the system of nested Bethe equations following from the diagonalization of \eqref{perintro}.
-This diagonalization can be performed by means of the algebraic Bethe ansatz and leads to the ABA equations \eqref{eq:BAE} and \eqref{eq:AUX} \cite{Sutherland:1975vr,Kulish:1981gi}.\footnote{In what follows we will measure all dimensional quantities in the units of the mass \(m\), so that we put everywhere \(m=1\).
-The only continuous parameter of the problem is now the volume \(\L\).} We will derive these equations as a large \(\L\) limit of the Y-system of the model - a system of equations valid at any finite volume \(\L\) and presented in the next subsection.
+where \(\theta_j\) are given by solutions to the system of nested Bethe equations following from the diagonalization of \eqref{perintro}.
+This diagonalization can be performed by means of the algebraic Bethe ansatz and leads to the asymptotic Bethe ansatz (ABA) equations \eqref{eq:BAE} and \eqref{eq:AUX} \cite{Sutherland:1975vr,Kulish:1981gi}.\footnote{In what follows we will measure all dimensional quantities in the units of the mass \(m\), so that we put everywhere \(m=1\).
+The only continuous parameter of the problem is now the volume \(\L\).}

-The eq. \eqref{eq:BAE} represents the diagonalized version of the periodicity condition \eqref{perintro}. \eqref{eq:AUX} is the set of \(2(N-1) \) nested Bethe equations for the auxiliary right and left magnon roots \(u_j^{(k)}\) and \(v_j^{(k)}\) following from a regularity condition, as we will see in section \ref{sec:TSpinChain}.
+We will rederive the ABA equations as a large \(\L\) limit of the Y-system of the model - a system of equations valid at any finite volume \(\L\) and presented in the next subsection.
+The eq. \eqref{eq:BAE} represents the diagonalized version of the periodicity condition \eqref{perintro}.
+Eq.~\eqref{eq:AUX} is the set of \(2(N-1) \) nested Bethe equations for the auxiliary right and left magnon roots \(u_j^{(k)}\) and \(v_j^{(k)}\) following from a regularity condition, as we will see in section \ref{sec:TSpinChain}.

 Note that the ABA equations \eqref{eq:AUX} remind the Bethe ansatz equations for two inhomogeneous \(SU(N)\) spin chains with the inhomogeneity parameters \(\th_j\) given by the rapidities of physical particles.
 Their dynamics is defined by the periodicity equation \eqref{eq:BAE}.
 So the large \(\L\) limit can be also called the ``spin chain limit''.